-Ask any fan of comics what the top five superhero movies are, and almost all of them will place “The Dark Knight” on it.
+Ask any comics fan to list the top five superhero movies, and almost all of them will place “The Dark Knight” on it.
 It’s almost universally accepted that Heath Ledger as the Joker was one of the greatest villains of all time.
 Christian Bale was good too, but everybody loves a good villain.

-In one of the darker scenes of the movie (which was pretty much all the scenes), the Joker comes face to face with a rival gang leader.
+In one of the darkest scenes in the movie, the Joker comes face to face with a rival gang leader.
 Catching the man off guard, the Joker places a knife to the corners of the man’s mouth and begins telling him a story about the scars on his face.
 The Joker’s scars on the sides of his mouth form an awkward smile and according to the Joker, those scars were carved in by his father.

 That’s a pretty creepy way to smile but there is something to be said about smiling.
 Data shows that smiling makes people feel like they can approach you.
 And as a sales rep, you want to be approachable.

 This is a rather simple trick sales reps can learn.
 Just smile more—even when on the phone—and see if it doesn’t make a difference.
 Just don’t carve one on…

 Jack Sparrow is one of the most charismatic characters ever seen on the big screen.
 His behavior marks him as a complete buffoon who borders on genius.